AndrewJBateman/angular-tensorflow-notes/README.md

 # :zap: Angular TensorFlow Notepad

 * Code to experiment with machine learning using [Tensorflow.js](https://www.tensorflow.org/js), starting with recognising numbers.
-Tutorial code from Fireship (see ref in 'Inspiration') cloned then updated to Angular 10.
-All dependencies updated with no vulnerabilities.
-Requires some fixes to work, due to angular updates.
+Tutorial code from Fireship (see ref in 'Inspiration') cloned then updated to Angular 11.
+All dependencies updated.
+Requires some fixes to work, due to updates.
 The plan is to use this to try new Tensorflow ideas.

 *** Note: to open web links in a new window use: _ctrl+click on link_**